Tara Palmeri

-Personal life
+Tara Palmeri (born September 1, 1987) is an American journalist.
+She has worked at news organizations including ABC News, Politico, Puck, New York Post and Washington Examiner.
+Palmeri hosts The Tara Palmeri Show on Youtube and writes The Red Letter newsletter.
+She has also hosted podcasts such as "Broken: Seeking Justice", "Power: The Maxwells" and "Somebody's Gotta Win".

+Biography

-Palmeri was born on September 1, 1987 in New York.
+Palmeri was born on September 1, 1987, in New York.
+She is a 2005 graduate of DePaul Catholic High School in Wayne, New Jersey.
 She attended American University and graduated with a bachelor's degree in Public Communication in 2008.

 Career

 Palmeri started her career at CNN as a news assistant in the D.C. bureau in 2009.

 She subsequently joined the Washington Examiner where she co-wrote a daily column called "Yeas & Nays".

-She moved to New York in 2010 when she was hired by the New York Post to write for the paper's Page Six gossip column.
-She also worked as a general assignment reporter and covered stories including the John Edwards trial, the Newtown, Connecticut school shooting, the 2012 Democratic and Republican National conventions and the Jovan Belcher murder-suicide.
-Palmeri then began covering politics as a New York City Hall reporter.
+She moved to New York in 2010 when she was hired by the New York Post to write for Page Six.
+She also worked as a general assignment reporter and first reported the news of Chris Christie's weight loss surgery.

-She was hired by Politico to cover European politics from Brussels in 2015.
-After the 2016 presidential election, Politico had her come back to Washington as a White House reporter covering the Trump administration.
-During her tenure, she broke exclusive stories, including one on White House staffers who failed FBI background checks, which led White House Press Secretary Sean Spicer to call Palmeri "an idiot with no real sources."
+Politico hired her to cover European politics from Brussels in 2015.
+After the 2016 presidential election, Politico reassigned her to Washington as a White House reporter covering the Trump administration.
+During her tenure, White House Press Secretary Sean Spicer called Palmeri "an idiot with no real sources."

 CNN announced in 2017 that Palmeri was hired as a political analyst for the network, while continuing to cover President Trump for Politico.

-Palmeri was hired by ABC News as a full-time White House correspondent in Oct.
-2017.
-From ABC News president James Goldston’s memo on her hire: "Tara is a tenacious reporter with a keen instinct for political scoops, and a thoughtful analyst of both politics and policy...
-Tara joins us at a time when news from Washington continues to dominate the news cycle and impact every aspect of our audience’s lives."
+Palmeri was hired by ABC News as a full-time White House correspondent in October 2017.

+After ABC, she hosted investigative podcasts for Sony about Jeffrey Epstein and the wealthy family of Ghislaine Maxwell.

 Palmeri left ABC News and re-joined Politico to work as a co-author of its newsletter Playbook in 2021.

-Her reporting led to a White House official resigning early in the Biden administration.
-According to Vanity Fair, White House Deputy Press Secretary TJ Ducklo had threatened Palmeri, telling her he would "destroy her" if she published a story about his relationship with Alexi McCammond, an NBC, MSNBC and Axios reporter.
-Ducklo also reportedly made "derogatory and misogynistic comments" towards Palmeri during a phone call and accused her of being "jealous" of his relationship with McCammond.
+According to Vanity Fair, Biden White House Deputy Press Secretary TJ Ducklo had threatened Palmeri, telling her he would "destroy her" if she published a story about his relationship with Alexi McCammond, an NBC, MSNBC and Axios reporter.
+Ducklo during a phone call also reportedly made "derogatory and misogynistic comments" towards Palmeri and accused her of being "jealous" of his relationship with McCammond.
 On February 12, Ducklo was suspended without pay by the White House for one week.
 The following day, Ducklo resigned from his White House position over the matter.

-In 2022, Palmeri joined journalism startup Puck.
+In 2022, Palmeri joined the journalism startup Puck as a senior political columnist.
 At Puck, Palmeri broke the news that Nancy Pelosi would resign as Speaker of the House after the 2022 midterm elections.

+She also hosted the election-themed podcast, “Somebody’s Gotta Win,” a collaboration between Puck and Spotify’s The Ringer.
+It ended in April 2025.

+She left Puck in March 2025 to move to YouTube.
+Palmeri has a newsletter called The Red Letter.

+Palmeri is a Sine Faculty Fellow for Public Administration and Policy at American University.